MilkBowl/Vault/README.md

-# Vault - Abstraction Library for Bukkit Plugins
+# Vault - Abstraction Library for Bukkit Plugin

 ## Installing
 Installing Vault is as simple as copying the provided "Vault.jar" to your